-Tips for Creating a Budget-Friendly Home Gym
+How to Create a Budget-Friendly Home Gym

-Determine a Budget
+Determine Your Budget

-Choose an Appropriate Space
+Find the Appropriate Space

 Assess the available space in your home.
 You may have an unused bedroom, corner of the basement or even a portion of your two-car garage.
 Make sure the space you choose is conducive to your exercise regimen.